minzwon/sota-music-tagging-models/README.md

 **TL;DR**

 - If your dataset is relatively small: take advantage of domain knowledge using Musicnn.
-- If you want a simple but the best performing model: Short-chunk CNN with Residual connention (so-called *vgg*-ish model with a small receptieve field)
+- If you want a simple but the best performing model: Short-chunk CNN with Residual connention (so-called *vgg*-ish model with a small receptive field)
 - If you want the best performance with generalization ability: Harmonic CNN